phaserjs/phaser/README.md

 Games created with Phaser require a modern web browser that supports the canvas tag.
 This includes Internet Explorer 9+, Firefox, Chrome, Safari and Opera.
 It also works on mobile web browsers including stock Android 2.x browser and above and iOS5 Mobile Safari and above.

-If you need to support IE9 or Android 2.x then you must use a build of Phaser that doesn't include P2 physics.
-You'll find these in the `build/custom` folder.
+If you need to support IE9 or Android 2.x and want to use P2 physics then you must use the polyfill found in the `resources/IE9 Polyfill` folder.
+If you don't require P2 Physics then you don't need this polyfill.

 For developing with Phaser you can use either a plain-vanilla JavaScript approach or [TypeScript](https://typescript.codeplex.com/) using the provided TypeScript definitions file.
 We made no assumptions about how you like to code your games, and were careful not to impose any form of class/inheritance/structure upon you.

-Phaser is 576 KB minified (including all 3 physics engines, 311 KB without) and 128 KB gzipped (67 KB without physics libs).
+Phaser is 128 KB gzipped (576 KB minified) when including all 3 physics engines.
+Without the physics engines its 67 KB gzipped (311 KB minified)

 ## Learn By Example